 - Put a postcard inside the check presenter for dine-in guests to sign up.

-- Add an easy-to-find link or form on your website for email subscribers.
+- Add an easy-to-find QR code (in-store) or a form (on your website) for email subscribers.

 - Include the email subscription link on your social media accounts.